-Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment Co., Ltd. in June 2014.
+Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment Shoda management positions during a long career with leading pharmaceutical manufacturer Daiichi Sankyo Co., Ltd. He was appointed advisor to Daiichi Sankyo Co., Ltd. in June 2014.
 UBE has transactions with Daiichi Sankyo for pharmaceutical products, which accounted for less than one percent of UBE's net sales in the fiscal year ended March 31, 2015.
 As such, Daiichi Sankyo has no particular vested interest in UBE, nor is there a risk of conflict of interest with general shareholders.
 Shoda brings valuable advice based on his expertise, to help UBE achieve sustainable growth and enhance its corporate value over the medium and long term.
 He also provides an independent and third party perspective on UBE's decision making and monitoring of management, playing an important role in helping to secure the efficiency, transparency, and objectivity of management.
 Mahito Kageyama 0 Mahito Kageyama previously served as an executive officer of UFJ Bank Ltd. (UFJ, now The Bank of Tokyo-Mitsubishi UFJ, Ltd.), which is one of UBE's main lenders, leaving UFJ in February 2003.
-As of March 31, 2017, UBE's balance of borrowings from The Bank of Tokyo-Mitsubishi UFJ, Ltd. stood at ¥14,644 million, accounting for 12.7% of the Company's total borrowings of ¥115,005 million.
+As of March 31, 2018, UBE's balance of borrowings from The Bank of Tokyo-Mitsubishi UFJ, Ltd. stood at ¥14,530 million, accounting for 12.7% of the Company's total borrowings of ¥114,552 million.
 Mahito Kageyama was previously an executive officer of UFJ Bank Ltd. (UFJ, now The Bank of Tokyo-Mitsubishi UFJ, Ltd.), which was then one of UBE's main lenders.
 After leaving UFJ in February 2003, Kageyama took up management positions with trading companies, including serving as president of Tomen Corporation and vice president of Toyota Tsusho Corporation.
 Toyota Tsusho has transactions with the Company for chemical products, which accounted for less than one percent of UBE's net sales in the fiscal year ended March 31, 2015.
 As such, Toyota Tsusho has no particular vested interest in the Company, nor is there a risk of conflict of interest with general shareholders.
 Kageyama brings valuable advice based on his expertise, to help UBE achieve sustainable growth and enhance its corporate value over the medium and long term.
 He also provides an independent and third party perspective on UBE's decision making and monitoring of management, playing an important role in helping to secure the efficiency, transparency, and objectivity of management.